Let’s be real, there are a TON of songwriting tips out there. And depending on where you visit, they’re mostly a mixed bag.

 28. Start a journal.

 I’m a HUGE proponent of songwriters making a habit out of daily journaling.
 There’s so much good stuff you can dig up when you journal.
 Plus, it’s amazing for maintaining good mental health.
-Here’s how songwriters can get started journaling, as well as song prompts to get you going.
+Here’s how songwriters can get started journaling, as well as some journaling prompts to get you going.

 29. Write songs for special occasions.